National recruitment campaign

 - What are the lessons associated with effective campaigns?

-We are looking for any relevant published or unpublished evidence or information, which might help inform the evidence review and answer the questions above including:
+Please send us any published or unpublished evidence or information, which answer these questions including:

 - relevant data and statistics